giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/taker-order/README.md

   * If `true`, the market order will stop as soon as `takerWants` _outbound_ tokens have been bought.
 It is conceptually similar to a _buy order_.
   * If `false`, the market order will continue until `takerGives` _inbound_ tokens have been spent.
 It is conceptually similar to _sell order_.
   * Note that market orders can stop for other reasons, such as the price being too high.
-* `taker` address of the taker placing the market order

 #### Outputs